investing4fun/blog/_posts/2020-12-22-investing.md

 This will include:

 - learn ways to trade automatically (from basics like stop loss orders, to trading algorithms that can signal certain market conditions, or even perform trades on my behalf),
 - find out more about different sectors (clean energy, AI/Robotics …),
+- ethical investing,
 - research Forex, CFDs - is it something I could use to invest,
-- figure out cheap ways to diversity portfolio (funds, ETFs),
+- figure out best ways to diversity portfolio (funds, ETFs),
+- hedging small, private portfolio,
 - cutting edge of investing - (like DeFi on Ethereum).

 This is probably not a complete list, but my aim is to research one topic a week and write it down for my own benefit.